Bots increase exposure to negative and inflammatory content in online social systems

-In the Twitter Core Network we used the average PageRank centrality \cite{brin2012reprint} as a measure of centrality of human and bot users quantifying how important individual nodes are for information flow in a given network topology.
-We computed PageRank centrality in Mathematica, which provides normalised values indicating the probability of a random walker to visit a given node.
+\paragraph*{PageRank centrality of humans and bots.} In the Twitter Core Network we used the average PageRank \cite{brin2012reprint} as a measure of centrality of human and bot users quantifying how important individual nodes are for information flow in a given network topology.
+We computed PageRank centrality in Mathematica, which provides normalized values indicating the probability of a random walker to visit a given node.
 We used 0.85 as dampening factor, as in Google’s Page Rank.
 On average human users displayed a PageRank of $8.1 \cdot 10^{-4}$ while bots displayed an average PageRank of $4.6 \cdot 10^{-4}$.
 Hence, on average human users tended to be almost 1.8 times more central than bots in terms of information flow on the Twitter Core Network.